QIWI-API/payments-docs/_qiwi-form_en.html.md

 }
 ~~~

-Add your style, customizable logo, background, and color of the buttons to the Payment form on the QIWI side.
+Add style, customizable logo, background, and color of the buttons to the Payment form on the QIWI side.
 To do so, contact [QIWI Support](mailto:payin@qiwi.com) and provide the following information:

 * Unique alias for the Payment form (latin letters, digits, and `-` dash symbol).
 * Merchant name to be displayed on the Form.
-* Short description of your service (no more than 120 symbols).
 * Logo in PNG or SVG format with 48x48 size or proportionally larger.
-* Color of background and buttons, in HEX.
+* Color of buttons, in HEX.

 Some optional data are also used:

-* Background image in PNG or SVG format with 382x560 size or proportionally larger.
-* A list of three preloaded (the most often) amount of payment.
-* Contact e-mail to display on the Form.
-* Success payment redirection URL.
-* Yandex.Metrika counter identifier.
 * Offer reference.

-To use your Custom Payment form:
+To use Custom Payment form:

 * Send the alias for the Payment form in `"themeCode"` field of `customFields` object of API request [Invoice](#invoice_put):